huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 			- When you find dead code, do the right thing.
 Give it a decent burial.
 Delete it from the system.
 		- G10: Vertical Separation
 		- G11: Inconsistency
-			- you use a variable named response to hold an HttpServletResponse, then use the same variable name consistently in the other functions that use HttpServletResponse objects.
-If you name a method processVerificationRequest, then use a similar name, such as processDeletionRequest, for the methods that process other kinds of requests
+			- If within a particular function you use a variable named `response` to hold an `HttpServletResponse`, then use the same variable name consistently in the other functions that use `HttpServletResponse` objects.
+			- If you name a method processVerificationRequest, then use a similar name, such as processDeletionRequest, for the methods that process other kinds of requests
 - Your Highlight on page 324-324 | Added on Tuesday, July 4, 2023 9:15:38 AM

   G12: Clutter